hiowenluke/mypower/README.md

 # MyPower

 A set of database common operations functions for MySQL.
+In particular, you can operate the database on the specified server, the operations include create, delete, drop, use, backup, restore, clone.

 ## Installation